Mainland China sees imported virus cases exceed new local infections for first time

 To date, the flu-like virus has infected 80,824 people in mainland China, the commission said.
 Globally, more than 138,000 people have been infected and over 5,000 have died, according to a Reuters tally of government announcements.

+Chinese President Xi Jinping spoke to his Italian counterpart Sergio Mattarella over the phone to offer his “sincere condolences” to the Italian people over the crisis, CCTV reported on Saturday.

+Xi also held phone calls with the presidents of two other severely hit countries, Iran and South Korea, again expressing condolences, the state broadcaster said.

-Reporting by Tom Daly and Muyu Xu; editing by Richard Pullin and Michael Perry
+Reporting by Tom Daly and Muyu Xu; editing by Michael Perry and Richard Pullin